qdrant/landing_page/qdrant-landing/content/articles/sparse-vectors.md

 1. [naver/efficient-splade-VI-BT-large-doc](https://huggingface.co/naver/efficient-splade-vi-bt-large-doc)
 2. [naver/efficient-splade-VI-BT-large-query](https://huggingface.co/naver/efficient-splade-vi-bt-large-doc)

-## Why SPLADE works?
-Term Expansion
+## Why SPLADE works: term expansion

 Consider a query "solar energy advantages".
 SPLADE might expand this to include terms like "renewable," "sustainable," and "photovoltaic," which are contextually relevant but not explicitly mentioned.
 This process is called term expansion, and it's a key component of SPLADE.